bderieg/kinemetry_ETG_disks/README.md

 - verbose

 and the following other optional parameters
+- center_method
+    - A string with the following options:
+	- 'free': the center will be found separately for each ellipse from the kinemetry best fit
+	- 'fixed': the center will be fixed for all ellipses with the user-defined 'x0' and 'y0' arguments
+	- 'fc': for 'flux centroid'; the center will be fixed for all ellipses at the flux centroid
 - drad
     - Kinemetry will be sampled with this (pixel) spacing in radius.
 Default is 1.0.
 - incrad